Level 12 / 99 York Street, Sydney, NSW 2000

 Below you will find information on each of the cohorts and a list of resources related to these projects.

 For more information on applications for School Based Research Projects please visit this page.

-Two school based research projects commenced in October 2019
+Three school based research projects commenced in 2022

 Queenwood School for Girls

 Two school based research projects commenced in 2021